dronir/SpotifyControl/README.md

 which is playing on a Mac,  via ssh, while working on a Linux computer on the other side  of the room.

-Currently supported functions are: play/pause, next track and previous track.
+Currently supported functions are: play/pause, next/previous
+track, jumping in time and changing volume.

 Tested to work on OS X Lion, Spotify 0.8.4.93 and iTunes 10.6.3.
 No guarantees.